 The series follows Richard and Tory as they masterfully construct their exotic wonderland using what they have from the shipwreck and what they can find on the island.
 Each episode will see them take on huge feats of engineering to achieve epic builds in what will be a once in a lifetime operation for the two lovers of science, engineering and making the impossible, possible.
 The duo’s hare-brained builds will range from island hopping vehicles to a supersized hydro-power waterwheel.

-Boost your BT TV package with the Prime Video add-on.
+Boost your BT TV package with the Prime Video.